jimwhite/acl2-jupyter/README.md

 ## Old Usage

-By default, running this Docker image will drop you into the ACL2 REPL.
+By default, running this Docker image will run the JupyterLab service.
 The "basic" selection of books (per the ACL2 Makefile) has been certified, but you may want to certify additional books.
-One way to do this is to start a Docker container with a shell rather than ACL2; one can do that with a command like `docker run -it atwalter/acl2 /bin/bash`.
+One way to do this is to start a Docker container with a shell rather than ACL2; one can do that with a command like `docker run -it ghcr.io/jimwhite/acl2-jupyter:latest /bin/bash`.
 Then, one can use [cert.pl](https://www.cs.utexas.edu/~moore/acl2/manuals/current/manual/?topic=BUILD____CERT.PL) to certify some books before starting ACL2.
 A full example is shown below, where lines prefixed by `$` indicate commands executed outside of Docker and `#` indicate commands executed inside of the Docker container.

 ```
-$ docker run -it atwalter/acl2 /bin/bash
+$ docker run -it ghcr.io/jimwhite/acl2-jupyter:latest /bin/bash
 # cert.pl ~/acl2/books/sorting/isort
 # acl2
 # ACL2 !> (include-book "sorting/isort" :dir :system)